U.S. Army "Typhon" Strategic Mid-Range Fires System () Special Assessment

 Document Introduction

 The continuous improvement of Russian and Chinese artillery systems poses significant challenges to the U.S. Army.
-This includes advancements in long-range artillery performance, the proliferation of new technologies for drone application, and the spread of specialized munitions (such as precision-guided munitions, thermobaric weapons, loitering munitions, and top-attack munitions).
-These developments have reignited concerns about the potential impact of Russian and Chinese fires on U.S. military operations and ground combat systems.
-In this context, the U.S. Army is committed to enhancing its so-called Long-Range Precision Fires (LRPF) capability by upgrading existing artillery and missile systems, developing new long-range systems and hypersonic weapons, and adapting existing air-launched and ship-launched missiles for ground launch.
+Enhancements in long-range artillery performance, the application of new drone technologies, and the proliferation of specialized munitions (such as precision-guided munitions, thermobaric weapons, loitering munitions, and top-attack munitions) have reignited concerns about the potential impact of Russian and Chinese firepower on U.S. military operations and ground combat systems.
+In this context, the U.S. Army is committed to enhancing its so-called Long-Range Precision Fires (LRPF) capability by upgrading existing artillery and missile systems, developing new long-range systems and hypersonic weapons, and modifying existing air-launched and ship-launched missiles for ground launch.

 The Typhon Strategic Mid-Range Fires (SMRF) system, formerly known as the Mid-Range Capability (MRC) system, is a crucial component of the Army's Long-Range Precision Fires modernization portfolio.
 Its strike range falls between the Precision Strike Missile (PrSM) and the Long-Range Hypersonic Weapon (LRHW) under development.
-The system utilizes Raytheon-produced SM-6 missiles and Tomahawk cruise missiles, modified for ground launch.
+The system utilizes modified Raytheon-produced SM-6 missiles and Tomahawk cruise missiles for ground launch.
 It is primarily assigned to the Army's regionally-aligned Multi-Domain Task Force (MDTF) Strategic Fires Battalion.
-Its mission is to synchronize precision strike effects across all domains, counter adversary Anti-Access/Area Denial (A2/AD) networks, and support the execution of operational plans by joint forces.
+Its mission is to synchronize precise strike effects across all domains, counter adversary Anti-Access/Area Denial (A2/AD) networks, and support the execution of operational plans by the joint force.

 The deployment of this system has elicited complex geopolitical reactions.
-China and Russia have criticized its presence in the Philippines, arguing that it could escalate an arms race and undermine regional stability.
-For Congress, key concerns include the planning for deployment locations of the remaining two systems and how to maximize the system's potential deterrence value in the Indo-Pacific region and other theaters.
-This report, based on officially released project updates, exercise developments, and deployment information, comprehensively presents the current development status and strategic impact of the SMRF system, providing a core reference for related policy analysis and strategic assessment.
+China and Russia have criticized its presence in the Philippines, arguing that it could intensify an arms race and undermine regional stability.
+For Congress, core concerns include the planning for the deployment locations of the remaining two systems and how to maximize the system's potential deterrence value in the Indo-Pacific region and other theaters.
+This report, based on officially released project updates, exercise developments, and deployment information, comprehensively presents the current development status and strategic impact of the SMRF system, providing essential reference for relevant policy analysis and strategic assessment.